-The role playing adventure in novel form of my dreams, if I’d ever dreamt about a reluctant heroine woman of color forger and a guilt-ridden demon-possessed white guy paladin on a quest to discover the origin of giant unstoppable war machines that are ravaging the world.
+The role playing adventure (in novel form) of my dreams, if I’d ever dreamt about a reluctant heroine woman of color forger and a guilt-ridden demon-possessed white guy paladin on a quest to discover the origin of giant unstoppable war machines that are ravaging the world.
 Kingfisher is amazing at updating the classic adventure and fantasy feeling with deep character development, huge worldbuilding, and feminism.
-She is so funny and so imaginative, and she knows how to break my damn heart.
-I tried not to immediately start the second book when I finished the first, and I failed.
+She is so funny and so imaginative, and she knows how to break my heart in the best way.
+I tried not to immediately start the second book of this duology when I finished the first, and I failed.
+Really, really good stuff.

 LOVE this series!
 It’s a ghost-y urban fantasy, multicultural noir, magical war type thing with a large, distinct, and very diverse cast across the trilogy and so much amazing worldbuilding that I don’t even know what to do with myself.
 Carlos Delacruz, who is the most central main character, is a half-alive half-dead agent of New York’s Council of the Dead, doing the dirty work of their bureaucracy, until he discovers he’s not the only partially resurrected dude around – and the other ones may be up to Very No Good.

 I adore it so much that when the second book heavily featured insects that I am legit terrified of, I convinced myself to think of them as plastic toys so I could read it anyway.
 Seriously good stuff.

 I was absolutely gripped by this 1920s New York remix of Cthulu mythos.
 Its main character is a young black man in Harlem, Charles Thomas Tester, who hustles to support himself and his sick father.
 He’s drawn into an occult world that’s arguably just as creepy for the reader as it is for Charles.